Welcome to Lowenheim Cattery

 Russet Kittens

-The Burmese cat has ten main recognized colours in NZ, Australia, UK and Europe:
+The Burmese cat has ten main recognised colours in NZ, Australia, UK and Europe:

-• Seal – the original Burmese color, a rich warm seal brown (See Kitten above)
+• Seal – the original Burmese color, a rich warm seal brown (See Kittens above)

 • Blue – a soft blue-gray with a silver sheen